PhilomathesInc/Learning/kubernetes/ReplicaSets/Readme.md

 **Note**  <br>
-Using the scale commnad wont change the number of replicas in the definition file
+Using the scale command wont change the number of replicas in the definition file